 Many women worry about the impact of exercise, but research has shown that regular, moderate exercise is safe and can even reduce the risk of gestational diabetes.

-‘There are lists of things you shouldn’t do or eat, and it’s good to be aware of those, but it’s more important to focus on taking care of yourself,’ says Dr Rosen.
+‘There are lists of things you shouldn’t eat or do, and it’s good to be aware of those, but the bottom line is to focus on taking care of yourself,’ says Dr Rosen.

 This article has been medically approved by Dr Elisabeth Rosen, a medical doctor at Livi who specialises in gynaecology and obstetrics.